-Learn how to make the BEST Cranberry Orange Sauce in minutes … this easy recipe is made with fresh, simple ingredients and is perfect for Thanksgiving or any holiday meal!
+Make this easy, delicious Cranberry Orange Sauce in minutes … it’s made with fresh, simple ingredients and is perfect for Thanksgiving or any holiday meal!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 Personally, I LOVE it.
 But I just can’t get behind the canned stuffed, especially when it’s so easy to make from scratch.
 I mean, what is even in that canned jelly?

 Thankfully, this homemade Orange Cranberry Sauce recipe couldn’t be simpler to make, and I’m so excited to share it with you today!

 You are going to love this delicious sauce so much.
 And the fact that it takes minutes to make?
 Even better!

 Whether you’ve never made your own Cranberry Sauce before, or you’re looking for an easy twist on the classic, this Cranberry Orange Sauce is for you!

 If you can stir a few ingredients together, you can make this recipe.
 Trust me on this one.
 It’s super simple and fast.